MarijaGolubovic/vahicle_recognition/SSD/README.md

 ```
  python3 ssd_detection.py --detect
 ```
 If you want see detection result add argument `--show`.
-Output video will be save in inference_outputs with suffix who presen current data and time.
+Output video will be save in 'inference_outputs/videos' with suffix who presen current data and time.

 ### Evaluate trained model on test data set